15 Documents Needed For Your Startup Company

-4. Google postcards
+14. Google postcards

 Have you received a Google postcard that doesn’t seem to make any sense?
 When you choose to list your business on Google Maps, you need to verify the address.

+Google My Business is a tool that lets you put your company on the map as explained here.
 The postcard you’ve received contains a code that you need to enter online to confirm the address.